 - The number of times your advert will appear for certain searches or topics (display or keyword traffic)

-- Google AdWords is based on an auction system will reward you for high-quality ad campaigns with lower costs and better ad placement.
+- Google Ads is based on an auction system will reward you for high-quality ad campaigns with lower costs and better ad placement.

-- You should aim for tight control over how your AdWords budget is spent using ad scheduling, match types, negative keywords, device targeting and more.
+- You should aim for tight control over how your Google Ads budget is spent using ad scheduling, match types, negative keywords, device targeting and more.

 - The search network is the most expensive network and most businesses should expect to pay $3 dollars an upwards.

-- The most expensive keywords in AdWords and Bing Ads cost $100 or more per click.
+- The most expensive keywords in Google Ads and Bing Ads cost $100 or more per click.
 These are generally highly competitive keywords in industries such as plumbing.